 What happens if other clients test positive?
 If one of our carers have been in contact with another client who has tested positive, we will complete a thorough risk assessment to make sure all our carers were wearing correct PPE.
 Providing the PPE has been worn correctly, the risk to others is minimal according to Department of Health guidelines.

 How can I get a test?
-The Care Company can help you to order a test on-line to be delivered to your address.
+The Care Company can help you order a test on-line to be delivered to your address or we hold a stock of tests in the office that can be dropped around for you and members of your household to use.
+These tests are then regerstered by yourself and sent by post with the results comming back to you.
 Unfortunately we can only oversee you doing the test, our carers are unable to perform the test on you, you must be able to do the test yourself.

 What happens if I have a relative staying with me who has COVID symptoms or is isolating?
 Everyone in your household must follow Government guidelines with regards to protecting vulnerable people.
 If you have a relative staying with you that may have COVID or is isolating, we will ask that the person is not in the same room or around while the carer visits and that shared surfaces in your home are regularly disinfected including taps, door handles etc.

 Can I go out with a carer?
 Yes, we are able to take you out shopping and we are providing chaperons to hospitals and surgeries.
 Both you and the carer will need to wear face masks as per Government guidance and in the car.
 To help alleviate isolation and loneliness we encourage the use of social media.
 Ask your carer or phone the office if you would like to arrange a video call with your friends and/or family.
 If this is possible it may give you all a little lift at this time.